 'City of God' offers a gripping and impassioned insight to gang violence in 1970s Rio, Brazil.
 With few opportunities to escape the crime and brutality of the slums, it explicates child participation in gangs in a non-condescending fashion, showing moments of tenderness and hilarity alongside.
-That it is based on truth and acted out by a predominantly non-professional cast gives the film an authenticity and spirit that steers clear of Hollywood exaggeration and romanticisation.
+That it is based on truth and acted out by a predominantly non-professional cast gives the film an authenticity and spirit that steers clear of Hollywood romanticisation.

 11. A Star is Born

 'A Star is Born' is about the relationship that develops between Jackson Maine (Bradley Cooper), a successful artist suffering with addiction, and Ally (Lady Gaga), a struggling artist that has given up on her dream.
 Its camera angles allow you to share their ecstasy from performing on stage.
 The onscreen chemistry and powerful music make it a beautiful watch, yet it is also a tragic reminder of the tendency to dehumanise celebrities causing their demise.

 Having just returned from college in the 1960s, simmering with frustration and disaffect, Ben Braddock (Dustin Hoffman), the 21-year-old son of wealthy Californian parents, begins an affair with his parents’ friend, Mrs Robinson, only to then fall in love with her daughter.
 The film muses on Ben’s fear of becoming his parents and taking on their purportedly staid and hollow lives.

 If a beguiling love story takes your fancy, then 'Brooklyn', about an Irish girl that migrates to New York in the 1950s, might well be the one for you.
 Just like the novel, it is charming and captivating, and Saoirse Ronan plays the lead fantastically well.